 - The first patient cannot receive treatment for a life-altering condition or illness because no facility has the equipment or legal ability to help them.
 She is left searching for any solution and may try something dangerous out of desperation.

 - The third patient came to these same facilities but is a perfect candidate for regenerative medicine.
-Within a few hours, she receives a shot which can stimulate her own body to regenerate its own nerves, cells, tendons, and bone over time.
+Within a few hours, she receives a shot to stimulate her own body to regenerate its own nerves, cells, tendons, and bone over time.

 The patient experience in each case is incredibly different.